❮

 end

 The function keyword lets us create a function.
-After it, you put the name of the function, in this case we named it “test”.
-Then you put () after it.
-You close this block by putting the end keyword below it.
+After it, you put the name of the function, in this case we named it “test” followed by (, a list of arguments, and a ).
+You close this block by putting the end keyword.
+Any code after the ) up until the end keyword is considered to be inside the function.
+The arguments are a list of variables that you want your function to work with.
+Don’t worry it will become clear with a few examples.

 end

-Now somewhere else in your code you can call the function like follows:
+Now somewhere else in your code you can call the function and give it any value for this name parameter.

 greeting("Barry") -- > Hello Barry